-Victoria Price and Ruby Bates, the alleged victims, were not the virtuous women that the white establishment in Alabama had tried to portray.
-In fact, both were prostitutes who had concocted the charges out of thin air.
+Victoria Price and Ruby Bates, the alleged victims, had concocted the charges out of thin air.
 Bates eventually recanted her testimony.
 The accused boys were not given lawyers until the morning of the trial and these attorneys made almost no effort to defend their clients.
 On the same day that the case began, the defendants were convicted and received death sentences.

 The blatant unfairness of the case attracted the attention of liberals across the country.
 The transcript of the trial left the Supreme Court with no other choice but to throw out the convictions.
 Still, Alabama insisted on retrying the defendants.
 This time, Samuel Leibowitz, one of the premier defense attorneys of the day, came to represent the Scottsboro nine.
 It didn’t matter.